I can hardly believe it myself, but as of this year, I’ve been living in Bend, Oregon, for over five years!

 7. What other towns did you consider before you settled on Bend?

-At some point in the early research phase, we considered island living in Puget Sound, Washington; rural living in Driggs, Idaho; and mountain living in Durango, Colorado.
-Montana made the list as well, but I ruled it out because of the harsh winters.
+At some point in the early research phase, we considered island living in Puget Sound, Washington; country living in Driggs, Idaho; and mountain living in Durango, Colorado.
+Montana made the list as well, but I crossed it off because of the brutal winters.

-Despite the promise of endless adventure in each of these places, we ultimately felt that they were too small for us, community- and opportunity-wise.
+These were all places we had visited and loved, but despite promises of endless adventure and outdoor beauty in each location, we ultimately felt they were too small for us, community- and opportunity-wise.